amanya/backdne/README.md

 (backend) $ python manage.py deploy
 ```

 * Setup email server.
-Edit the file `.venv` and fill it with your GMail (or desired SMTP provider) credentials.
+Rename the file `env.dist` to `.env`, then edit the file `.venv` and fill it with your GMail (or desired SMTP provider) credentials.
 * Start application
 ```
 (backend) $ python manage.py runserver